 You can also find out more about tuition fees, and the potential for them to change.

 USC's refund policy and the amounts that may or not be repaid to you in the event of a cancellation are outlined in the Student Fees, Charges and Refunds - Procedures

 USC's main campus is USC Sunshine Coast in Sippy Downs.

-Other campus locations include USC SouthBank, USC Fraser Coast and USC Gympie.
+Other campus locations include USC Moreton Bay, USC Caboolture, USC Fraser Coast and USC Gympie.

-Study hubs are located at Noosa and USC's Thompson Institute.
+A study hub is located at USC's Thompson Institute.
 Find out more about our study locations, campuses and facilities.